 Arts, Culture, and Cuisine

-The Kiche people were and are still a religious people who allowed their native animism religion and Christianity to meld into their lives.
+The K'iche people were and are still a religious people who allowed their native animism religion and Christianity to meld into their lives.
 These mixture of folklore, animism beliefs, and Christian beliefs resulted in a strange way of worship that remains today.
-The Kiche also believe in traditional medicine.
-The Kiche as a Maya people have similar but distinct cuisine form each other.
+The K'iche also believe in traditional medicine.
+The K'iche, as a Mayan people, have similar but distinct cuisine form each other.
 There are sweets made out of fruits, nuts, and seeds sweetened with honey.
 Some familiar food names like enchilada and quesadilla are totally different from their Mexican version.
 Maize (corn) is their main staple dish, alongside another cereal called amaranth.
 Daily life was punctuated with xylophone marimba musical instruments.
-The daily wear of the Kiche is made out of colorful yarn weavings (pictured above) that are each identified with a village, making it easy to tell where the wearer hails from.
+The daily wear of the K'iche is made out of colorful yarn weavings that are each identified with a village, making it easy to tell where the wearer hails from.